 - Great For Water – Anyone who is a boater, or enjoys of fish would greatly benefit from wearing a polarized sunglass lens.
 Polarized sunglasses allow individuals around water to be able to see through the water’s surface into the water.
 This is beneficial for boaters to be able to see where they are going so that they could avoid any dangers in the way.
 Polarized lenses would also protect your eye from the dangerous intense reflections off the surface of the water.

 - Reduced Eyestrain – Everyone is started to slowly understand that sitting in front of digital devices for extended periods of time could cause strain on your eyes from the glare.
-Did you know that you also could get eyestrain from the glare that you get from the sun?
+Did you know that you also could get eye strain from the glare that you get from the sun?
 Polarized lenses reduce this clear and allow your eyes to be more comfortable even on the brightest day.

 - Better Clarity – Polarized lenses provide a clearer, sharper, colors and vision like you never had before (This is where those HD Vision As Seen on TV Glasses took advantage of the mark).
-The reduced glare from horizontal surfaces provides you with crisp more vivid vision, as well as provide you with a better, more accurate perception of colors.
+The reduced glare from horizontal surfaces provides you with crisp more vivid vision, as well as provides you with a better, more accurate perception of colors.

 Who Should Use Polarized Lenses

-Polarized lenses are not unknown however, they have been popular among outdoor enthusiast for quite a while.
+Polarized lenses are not unknown however, they have been popular among outdoor enthusiasts for quite a while.
 Individuals that enjoy going fishing know that having a good pair of polarized sunglasses could help reduce the glare off of the surface of the water helping them see better.

 Boaters and fishermen can use polarized lenses to see through the surface of the water.
 This provides safety for boaters who need to see where to navigate their boats.
 Fishermen benefit from the reduced water surface glare as well, with polarized lenses they would be able to see the fish they are trying to catch underneath the water surface.